-The Board has determined that Ms. Tahari's extensive business and leadership experience, her expertise in branding and her experience with various boards enable her to assist in the management of the Company.
+The Board has determined that Ms. Tahari's extensive business and leadership experience, her expertise in branding and her experience with various boards enable her to serve as a member of the Board.

 Additional Directors

 In addition to the nominees listed above, pursuant to the LP Agreement, SPGS has designated Warren G. Lichtenstein and Jack L. Howard to serve as directors effective as of the date of the Annual Meeting.